Freddie Redd: Career

 Redd completed a European tour in 2013, and two albums he made that year – Reminiscing and (with Butch Warren) Baltimore Jazz Loft were issued in February 2021.

 Death

 Redd died in New York City on March 17, 2021, aged 92.
-Redd died at a Manhattan care facility.
+He died at a Manhattan care facility.
 His grandson, Leslie Clarke, announced that Redd had died in his sleep but the reason was not reported.